-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS sectors.
-This is of particular importance to ascertain which legal entities in the area of financial services, the prevention of money laundering and terrorist financing are currently obliged to establish internal reporting channels. importance to ascertain which legal entities in the area of financial services, the prevention of and the fight against money laundering and, the proper implementation of Directive 2011/7/EU of the European Parliament and of the Council, terrorist financing and cyber-crime are currently obliged to establish internal reporting channels.
-As such cases often involve highly complex international corporate and financial arrangements, which are likely to be within the remit of differing jurisdictions, provisions for a unified point of contact for whistleblowers should be adopted. prevention of money laundering and terrorist financing are currently obliged to establish internal reporting channels.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS tailored to the relevant sectors.
+This is of particular importance to ascertain which legal entities in the area of financial services, the prevention of money laundering and terrorist financing are currently obliged to establish internal reporting channels.
+This is of particular importance to ascertain which legal entities in the area of financial services, the prevention of and the fight against money laundering and, the proper implementation of Directive 2011/7/EU of the European Parliament and of the Council, terrorist financing and cyber-crime are currently obliged to establish internal reporting channels.
+As such cases often involve highly complex international corporate and financial arrangements, which are likely to be within the remit of differing jurisdictions, provisions for a unified point of contact for whistleblowers should be adopted. services, the prevention of money laundering and terrorist financing are currently obliged to establish internal reporting channels.
 At the same time, in order to ensure consistency and legal certainty across Member States, this Directive should be applicable in all those matters not regulated under the sector-specific instruments, which should be complemented by the present Directive, insofar as matters are not regulated in them, so that are fully aligned with minimum standards in particular, this Directive should further specify the design of the internal and external channels, the obligations of competent authorities, and the specific forms of protection to be provided at national level against retaliation.
 In this regard, Article 28(4) of Regulation (EU) No 1286/2014 establishes the possibility for Member States to provide for an internal reporting channel in the area covered by that Regulation.
-For reasons of consistency with the minimum
+For reasons of consistency with the minimum standards laid down by this

-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS 36 (18a) The Union is founded standards laid down by this Directive, the obligation to establish internal reporting channels provided for in Article 4(1) of this Directive should also apply in respect of Regulation (EU) No 1286/2014.
-(18a) The Union is founded on a on a set of common values and principles.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS Directive, the obligation to establish internal reporting channels provided for in Article 4(1) of this Directive should also apply in respect of Regulation (EU) No 1286/2014.
+36 (18a) The Union is founded on a set of common values and principles.
 It guarantees respect for human rights and fundamental freedoms, as enshrined in the Charter of Fundamental Rights of the European Union ('the Charter').
-Since those are the rights and principles on which the Union is founded, their protection is of paramount importance and persons uncovering violations of such rights and principles deserve to benefit from the protection provided for under this Directive. set of common values and principles.
-It guarantees respect for human rights and fundamental freedoms, as enshrined in the Charter of Fundamental Rights of the European Union ('the Charter').
 Since those are the rights and principles on which the Union is founded, their protection is of paramount importance and persons uncovering violations of such rights and principles deserve to benefit from the protection provided for under this Directive.
-37 (19) Each time a new Union act for which whistleblower protection is relevant and can contribute to more effective enforcement is adopted, (19) In order to take account of any new Union act for which whistleblower protection is relevant and ean contribute to which could (19) Each time a new Union act for which whistleblower protection is relevant and can contribute to more effective enforcement is adopted, consideration should be given to Council Row 34.
+37 (19) Each time a new Union act for which whistleblower protection is relevant and can contribute to more effective enforcement is adopted, (19) In order to take account of any new Union act for which whistleblower protection is relevant and can contribute to which could have an impact in (19) Each time a new Union act for which whistleblower protection is relevant and can contribute to more effective enforcement is adopted, consideration should be given to